captaindane/swt16/README.md

 The pipeline stages are instruction fetch (FE), decode (DC), execute (EX), memory access (MEM), and register writeback (WB).
 Regarding memory interfaces, the processor is designed according to the Harvard architecture, i.e., it has separate program and data memories.
 More information on the classic five stage pipeline on [Wikipedia](https://en.wikipedia.org/wiki/Classic_RISC_pipeline).
-Currently, the processor design implements neither pipeline stalling nor bypassing/forwarding, but both are planned.
+Currently, the processor design implements bypassing/forwarding, but does not implement pipeline stalling (it is planned, though).

 This project also contains a simulator for the RTL design.
 The RTL simulator is built using [Verilator](https://www.veripool.org/).